chartjs/Chart.js/docs/docs/general/options.md

 Scriptable options also accept a function which is called for each of the underlying data values and that takes the unique argument `context` representing contextual information (see [option context](options.md#option-context)).
 A resolver is passed as second parameter, that can be used to access other options in the same context.

+> **Note:** the `context` argument should be validated in the scriptable function, because the function can be invoked in different contexts.
+The `type` field is a good candidate for this validation.

 Example:

 ```javascript